Tagline: It will freeze your blood.

 Host: Hey, you alive out there?

-A mercifully economic, Golden Age slasher that fulfils all your archetypal needs, The Prowler is as transparently cynical as the genre’s critic’s once decried.
+A mercifully economic, Golden Age slasher that fulfils all your archetypal needs, The Prowler is as transparently cynical as its critics once decried.
 It may lack a truly memorable final girl, but for ethically corrupt practical effects magic this one is hard to top, and on that level it should be welcomed with open arms.